jhernand/fulfillment-service/auth_readme.md

 ### Important Notes

-- The `hostname` parameter is critical and must match the hostname that Keycloak will use to access itself.
-This is used for token issuer URLs.
+- The `hostname` parameter is critical and must match the hostname that Keycloak will use to reference itself, meaning that when Keycloak redirects users, or generates an URL for itself, it will use this host name.
+This is also used for token issuer URLs.
 - The default admin credentials are:
   - Username: `admin`
   - Password: `admin`